Written by Lois Bea Thomas

 She could never live so precariously, because she’s rich, and rich people have a complete incapacity to live in the present.

-It’s not having poor mates that makes me horny, I do think about other things, but I can’t talk about anything else, having a body is like the only thing me and Esme have in common.
+Having rich friends makes me horny, I do think about other things, but I can’t talk about anything else, having a body is like the only thing me and Esme have in common.

 Sam: how did you lose your virginity?

-Esme: oh, its weird
+Esme: oh, it’s weird

 Sam: It can’t be that weird, I’ve heard it all